Why playgroups form an essential part of Family Day Care

 Ntia Hlevnjak, a Family Day Care Support Coordinator with us, says, “the children in my group love the outdoor playgroup.
 They are exposed to nature, they are getting out and getting dirty, enjoying the fresh air and exploring the environment.”

-Isabella Dwyer, a Family Day Care educator with us, adds, “the children really enjoy being outside.
+Isabella Dwyer, one of our Communities at Work Family Day Care educators, adds, “the children really enjoy being outside.
 Anything they can do from riding, climbing to exploring, or playing in the water – if they are outside, they are happy.”

-Our playgroups are exclusively designed for Communities@Work’s Family Day Care educators.
-The organisation supports over 100 Family Day Care educators.
-We have a playgroup for every day of the week.
+Our playgroups are exclusively designed for Communities at Work’s Family Day Care educators.
+The organisation supports over 60 Family Day Care educators.
+We have several playgroups for every day of the week.
 This caters to the needs of all educators depending on the needs and attendance of the children.

 Our playgroups encourage a lot of play-based learning, such as constructing loose parts and getting the children to explore their creativity and imagination.
 The different playgroups further enable children to mingle in social settings and enjoy social engagement (opposed to the small groups they have at home).
 This broadens their engagement with children, inspiring curiosity and sharing of ideas.